Ethan-zhengyw/Movie-Recommendation/README.md

 ====================

 Using hadoop mapreduce module to

-*Estimate user's rating for movie that he may will see, according to exiting rating table*
+*Estimate user's rating for a movie he is likely to see in the future, according to exiting rating table*

 ### Platform

-1. Ubuntu 14.04
+    Ubuntu 14.04
-2. Hadoop 2.4.0
+    Hadoop 2.4.0